Medicare Supplement FAQ

 Yes.
 The plans cover routine physicals every year for adults and children, plus annual well-woman exams.
 Look at the comparison chart to compare medical plans.
 You can also refer to the Plan Summaries, located in Resources, or contact for the plan directly to ask your questions.

 Stanford plans cover routine eye exams and medically necessary treatment of your eyes, such as surgery.
-Your plan may have limited hearing benefits.
+Your plan also has limited hearing benefits including hearing aids.
 For specific information, call your plan’s member services number listed on your medical ID card.

 Each plan covers the Medicare deductibles and coinsurance for Medicare-approved services.
 However, you may be responsible for a copayment after Medicare and your medical plan pay their share.
 We recommend you wait until you receive your plan’s Explanation of Benefits (EOB) that will show your share of the cost.